joncheng-dev/scilab-inventory-checker/research-log.md

   > - _https://stackoverflow.com/questions/38352772/is-there-any-way-to-get-firebase-auth-user-uid_
   >   > - _Can get current user email with `userCredential.user.email`_
   >   > - _Can get current user id with `userCredential.user.uid`_
+  > - _Next question is, how can I access this information outside of the SignIn component?_
+  >   > - _At this timestamp, the video creator discusses how to grab the user's credentials from the SignIn page at moment of creating account: https://youtu.be/qWy9ylc3f9U?si=M4aC3WcnyuDhcc3v&t=259_

 ## Firestore